kshetline/camp-aws-cdk-sample/README.md

 Run the VSCode "SAM Test" `launch.json` configuration.

-You may need to perform `create-sam-template` before using these tests.
+You may need to perform `synth-ns` before using these tests.

 This will test only one single pre-defined lambda function with one predefined event.
 To test multiple lambdas and events, either create additional `launch.json` configurations and corresponding tasks in `tasks.json` for each lambda and event to be tested, or modify the existing "SAM Test" configuration and corresponding task as needed.